 On Jan.
 8, 2020, Ukraine International Airlines flight 752 was shot down outside of Tehran after being mistaken for a cruise missile.
 Mohammad Asadi-Lari and his sister Zeynab were two of the 176 people on board, returning to Canada after visiting their parents.

 Colleagues remember the second-year University of Toronto MD/PhD student as an exceptional young leader with a passion for population health, science education and innovation in health care.

-"Mohammad had big ideas and an incredible ability to action them quickly and in collaboration with others," says Dr. Alexandra T. Greenhill, a former mentor of Asadi-Lari and chair of the Canadian Association of Physician Innovators and Entrepreneurs (CAPIE).
+"Mohammad had big ideas and an incredible ability to action them quickly and in collaboration with others," says Dr. Alexandra T. Greenhill, a former mentor of Asadi-Lari and chair of Physician Innovator (PI) Canada.

 "He balanced his obligations to patients with a drive to innovate and advocate for improving the health of society overall.
 He exemplified the type of clinician he strove to be in everything he did."

 Building strong scientific communities

 As an undergraduate student at the University of British Columbia, Asadi-Lari co-founded STEM Fellowship: a grassroots, youth-led not-for-profit that uses mentorship and experiential learning (such as data science workshops) to expand science, tech, engineering and math (STEM) education starting in high school.
 The fellowship flourished under his leadership and now boasts a network of more than 300 volunteers in 60 secondary schools and 22 universities.

 In 2019, Asadi-Lari co-founded PI Canada, the first national network connecting physicians interested in innovation to transform health care.
 As vice-president, he was working on a sustainability strategy for the organization for the next five years, with the goal of developing PI Canada into a key health care innovation hub that supports physicians at all stages of their career to use their ideas and know-how to improve health care.